coldb/raspbian-mjpeg/raspbian-mjpeg/README.md

 Possible returned errors:
 * err.name = 'invalidStatus'; Status is anything else then "timelapse".
 The status needs to be "timelapse" to start a timelapse.

+#### startRecording(callback)
+Starts recording video.
+The status needs to be "ready" to start recording a video.
+* callback(err): Provides error as the first argument if an error occures (null on no error).

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.

+Possible returned errors:
+* err.name = 'invalidStatus'; Status is anything else then "ready".
+The status needs to be "ready" to start recording a video.

+#### stopRecording(recordingCompleteCallback [, boxingStartedCallback])
+Stops video recording.
+The status needs to be "video" to stop recording a video.
+* recordingCompleteCallback(err, createdFiles): Provides error as the first argument if an error occures (null on no error).
+Second argument contains an array with the created file name of the video.
+The array will contain one item.
+* onBoxingStartedCallback(): The callback is triggered when the recorded h264 file conversion is started.

+Possible thrown errors:
+* TypeError; err.property contains the name of the parameter.

+Possible returned errors:
+* err.name = 'invalidStatus'; Status is anything else then "video".
+The status needs to be "video" to stop recording a video.